RouteNote

 RouteNote is a digital music distribution, publishing and licensing service founded in 2007.
 Based in Cornwall, United Kingdom, RouteNote allows artists to distribute music to online retailers including Spotify, iTunes and Amazon Music, among others.

-The company supports 1,000,000 artists and has facilitated the distribution of 4.2 million songs.
-It is noted for its offering of free distribution services.
+The company supports 1,000,000+ artists and has facilitated the distribution of more than 10 million songs.
+It is noted for its offering of free and paid distribution services.

 History

 RouteNote was founded in 2007 by Steven Finch.

 In 2016, RouteNote announced a partnership with SoundCloud to allow artists to monetise their content on the platform.

 In 2021, following the COVID-19 pandemic, RouteNote reported a 50% growth in its customer base in more than 193 countries.

 In April 2021, the company opened an office in South Korea to support its partnership with Asian digital music platforms such as MelOn, Bugs! and Tencent Music.

 Services

 RouteNote provides a multitude of services to facilitate the publishing of artists' music.